How Do You Know When It’s Time to Hire a COO?

 The career COO takes on a jack-of-all-trades role at a series of early-stage companies.
 When assessing this type of candidate, you want to look at how successful they have been at past gigs, and also whether they leaned more strongly toward any one focus area.
 It’s also a good idea to take note of the kinds of CEOs they worked with.
 Since the COO—especially for a career COO—is a right-hand kind of role, working style compatibility is critically important.

-Finally, there is the person who has had a great run as a CEO, and now wants to try something different.
-These people have made their money, but they miss being involved.
-They are looking for opportunities to coach an individual or a team from the inside.
+This type had a great run as a CEO and now wants to try something different.
+They’ve made their money, but they miss being involved.
+They’re looking for opportunities to coach an individual or a team from the inside.
 This isn’t an ego trip.
 They aren’t looking to get back in the CEO chair, they just want to share their knowledge in a way that positively impacts the business.

 The relationship between the COO and your functional leads brings up an important and often overlooked question: Is the CEO’s lack of time truly an indication that it’s time to bring on a COO, or is the issue that other leaders in the organization aren’t strong enough (or don’t have the right skills) to take on some of the work that the CEO needs to offload?